Noyabronok/vite-ts-react/README.md

 ## Alpha Vantage Limitations
 By default, the application connects to Alpha Vantage API to discover stocks.
 There are a few issues with this API

-1. Limited for demo customers, and does't provide data when requested with high frequency.
-E.G. picking 3 stocks quickly back to back.
+1. Limited for demo customers, and does't provide data when requested with high frequency e.g. picking 3 stocks quickly back to back.
 This can be remedied by [providing paid api key](#alpha-vantage-api-key)
 1. Not all stocks have details, especially ones with a period `(.)` in the symbol.
 There is no workaround for this issue.

 ## Alpha Vantage api key